goauthentik/authentik/website/integrations/services/truecommand/index.md

 :::

 :::warning
-This setup assumes you will be using HTTPS as TrueCommand generates ACS and Redirect based on the complete URL.
+This setup assumes you will be using HTTPS as TrueCommand generates ACS and Redirect URLs based on the complete URL.
 :::

 ## Preparation